noi-techpark/opendatahub-website/src/content/datasets/traffic/weather.md

 datatype: "Traffic"
 ---

-This dataset contains meteorological data provided by the hydrographical Department of South Tyrol and Trentino, such as Precipitation and Air temperature.
+This dataset contains meteorological data provided by the hydrographical Department of South Tyrol and Trentino, EURAC Research, such as Precipitation and Air temperature.
 Here are the measurements of the weather data, not the forecast.

 |             |                                                                             |
 | :---------- | --------------------------------------------------------------------------- |